 One of the most important things to learn about is yourself.
 In the long climb back up from a pit of depression one of the things I really clung on to was Myers Briggs.
 I first took a Myers Briggs test at college for my Sociology course and got the result INTJ.
-I became obsessed with it for a while, much to the dislike of my BF at the time (nobody likes to be put ‘in a box’).
-But it was the first form of ‘type-ing’ that actually made any sense to me.
+I became obsessed with it, as it was the first form of ‘type-ing’ that actually made any sense to me.
 Stereotypes in general do-my-nut-in, most likely because I seem to sway between having both ‘masculine’ and ‘feminine’ traits and interests, so it doesn’t make sense to me to say all women are the same and all men are the same.

 I forgot about Myers Briggs for a few years until I was at Uni studying a combined honours course of Sociology, Journalism and Creative Writing.
 I got INTJ again.
 This time it stuck.
 Myers Briggs doesn’t take into account your gender, race or class (the three key focal points for issues in society).
 It instead focuses on how people perceive the world around them and make decisions.
 That’s it.
 So you can understand why someone who is depressed may want to understand how and why they perceive, judge and make decisions, the way that they do.
 For me, there’s a tremendous insight and strength gained from knowing your Myers Briggs type.
 Identifying as an INTJ allows me to give myself a lot of alone time, without feeling any guilt.
 When you give your brain what it needs, what it gives back will surprise you.